rspamd/rspamd.com/doc/configuration/upstream.md

 ### Hash algorithm

-Selects upstream based on hash value of the input key.
-Rspamd uses a [consistent hash algorithm](https://arxiv.org/abs/1406.2294) that allows you to split data between shards based on some key value.
-This rotation is available for specific upstreams, for example, some Redis upstreams.
-Otherwise, `round-robin` algorithm is used.
+The `hash` algorithm selects an upstream based on the hash value of the input key.
+Rspamd uses a [consistent hash algorithm](https://arxiv.org/abs/1406.2294) that allows data to be evenly distributed between shards based on some key value.
+This rotation method is available for specific upstreams, such as certain Redis upstreams.
+Otherwise, the `round-robin` algorithm is used.

 ## Upstreams lifetime

-Each upstream is monitored by Rspamd for errors.
-If an error occur Rspamd places an upstream in monitoring mode during which it analyses errors rate (this is usually set by options `max_errors` and `error_time` where rate is calculated by `errors` / `time elapsed since monitoring start`).
-If this error rate is higher than desired (`max_errors` / `error_time`) then Rspamd marks upstream as inactive unless there are no active upstreams.
-Any successful connection during `monitoring` state returns an upstream to the `active` state.
-Upon reaching error rate limit, an upstream is marked as inactive and Rspamd waits for some time configured by option `revive_time` to restore upstream in the active list.
-The overall process is depicted in the following scheme:
+Rspamd monitors each upstream for errors.
+If an error occurs, Rspamd places the upstream in monitoring mode during which it analyzes the error rate.
+The error rate is calculated as `errors` / `time elapsed since monitoring start`, usually set by options `max_errors` and `error_time`.
+If the error rate exceeds the desired limit (`max_errors` / `error_time`), Rspamd marks the upstream as inactive, unless no active upstreams are available.
+Any successful connection during the monitoring state returns the upstream to the active state.

+When an upstream reaches the error rate limit, Rspamd marks it as inactive and waits for a certain period of time, configured by the `revive_time` option, before restoring the upstream to the active list.
+The entire process is illustrated in the following scheme:

 <img class="img-responsive" width="75%" src="{{ site.baseurl }}/img/upstreams.png">

 ## Name resolution

-Rspamd has a special treatment for upstreams defined with their names.
-During `revive_time`, Rspamd tries to re-resolve names and insert new IP addresses into upstream.
-If a name has multiple addresses, then Rspamd inserts all.
-Addresses are selected using round-robin rotation with error checking.
-Unlike upstreams configurations, errors are persistent and not cleared after successful attempts, so Rspamd always select an address with fewer errors count.
-This is done to turn off an IPv6 address, for example, if IPv6 is improperly configured in the system.
+Rspamd treats upstreams defined with their names differently.
+During the `revive_time`, Rspamd attempts to re-resolve these names and inserts any new IP addresses into the upstream list.
+If a name has multiple addresses, Rspamd includes all of them.
+The addresses are then selected using round-robin rotation with error checking.
+Unlike upstream configurations, errors are persistent and not cleared after successful attempts.
+Therefore, Rspamd always selects an address with a lower error count.
+This approach is taken to disable an IPv6 address, for example, if IPv6 is improperly configured in the system.

-From version 2.0 Rspamd also resolves all upstreams in the background each `lazy_resolve_time` + `jitter(0.1 * lazy_resolve_time)`.
-By default, this value is 1 hour but you can set this setting to a different value in the configuration (options -> upstreams section).
+Starting from version 2.0, Rspamd also performs background resolution of all upstreams every `lazy_resolve_time` + `jitter(0.1 * lazy_resolve_time)`.
+By default, this value is set to 1 hour, but you can customize it in the configuration (options -> upstreams section).
+This allows Rspamd to update its knowledge of upstream IP addresses, ensuring efficient and reliable connections.